-Our College Quality Assurance Policy as well as the TUMA and TCU Quality Assurance System propositions require that institution has a quality assurance system in place which regularly reviewed and improved.
-Tumaini University Dar es Salaam College's Quality Assurance system is evidence-based.
-According to TUDARCo's Quality Assurance Policy, each directorate, institute, faculty and department must conduct regular self-review to ensure that the quality of the mandated activities are maintained and continuously improved.
+Our University Quality Assurance Policy as well as the TCU Quality Assurance System propositions require that institution has a quality assurance system in place which regularly reviewed and improved.
+Dar es Salaam Tumaini University's Quality Assurance system is evidence-based.
+According to DarTU"s Quality Assurance Policy, each directorate, institute, schools and department must conduct regular self-review to ensure that the quality of the mandated activities are maintained and continuously improved.
 The findings from the reviews must be used to continuously improve the quality of the mandated activities.
 The reviews of the quality of the mandated activities include assessment of, but not limited to: